seamlik/seamlik.github.io/content/post/how-to-contribute-to-android-sdk-in-debian.md

 ### Mailing list

 In case you don't already know what an mailing list is, imagine it's also a group chat platform but for emails.
 Any email address that subscribe to the list address will receive all emails sent to the list address.
 Our team also has a mailing list where we make announcements and discussions that we prefer to be publicly recorded.
 Visit the [mailing list webpage](https://lists.alioth.debian.org/cgi-bin/mailman/listinfo/android-tools-devel) to subscribe to it.

+### Git Repositories

+We host all our code on Debian's infrastructure ([Alioth](https://anonscm.debian.org/cgit/android-tools), though it is [being replaced](https://wiki.debian.org/Alioth/GitNext) at the time).
+There are also [mirrors](https://github.com/debian-pkg-android-tools) on GitHub, though we do not accept pull request there because that would be beyond Debian's workflow.

 ## Learn to Maintain Debian Packages